ffund/ml-notebooks/notebooks/9-slash-dataset.md

 ::: {.cell .markdown }

-We're going to prefer to train this model on a GPU.
+We'll also make it possible to train this model on CPU, or on a GPU which can perform certain linear algebra operations much faster than a general-purpose CPU.
 So before we start, we will

 * check if a GPU is available (a "cuda" device) with `torch.cuda.is_available()`
 * if a GPU is available, set `device` to the GPU device; otherwise set it to the CPU device
-* create an instance of the fully connected model, and *move it to the device*
+* create an instance of the fully connected model, and *move it to the device* (whether CPU or GPU)

 :::